-Lerwick’s Jarl will have been planning (and saving up for) the longest day of his life for 15 years or more, before he dons his raven-winged helmet, grabs axe and shield, and embarks on a 24-hour sleepless marathon.
-Along with the rest of the committed, volunteer crew, he’ll have spent thousands of hours planning and preparing each and every detail of Up Helly Aa and its associated events, until his big day dawns.
+Lerwick’s Jarl will have been planning (and saving up for) the longest day of their life for 15 years or more, before donning a raven-winged helmet, grabbing axe and shield, and embarking on a 24-hour sleepless marathon.
+Along with the rest of the committed, volunteer crew, the Guizer Jarl will have spent thousands of hours planning and preparing each and every detail of Up Helly Aa and its associated events, until the big day dawns.

-It takes half an hour for the Jarl's squad of Vikings to drag him to the burning site, through a crowd of 5,000 spectators or more.
+It takes half an hour for the Jarl's Squad of Vikings to drag the galley to the burning site, through a crowd of 5,000 or more spectators.

 The guizers circle the dragon ship in a slow-motion Catherine Wheel of fire.
 Another rocket explodes overhead.
-The Jarl leaves his ship, to a crescendo of cheers.
-A bugle call sounds, and then the torches are hurled into the galley.
+The Jarl leaves the galley, to a crescendo of cheers.
+A bugle call sounds, and then the torches are hurled into the lovingly-crafted vessel.

 As the inferno destroys four months of painstaking work by the galley builders, the crowd sings 'The Norseman's Home' – a stirring requiem that can bring tears to the eyes of the hardiest Viking.